joostmeijles/css-chunk-not-per-page/README.md

 > pnpm run build
 > pnpm run start

-Visit http://localhost:3000 and inspect the CSS file.
+Visit http://localhost:3000 and inspect the CSS file (or skip above and visit https://css-chunk-not-per-page.vercel.app/).

 It shows the CSS for all pages:
 ```